 Commercial real estate, too, has seen a shift.
 According to the International Monetary Fund, in 2020, hotels and retail spaces suffered the most, while industrial spaces are suffering the least since the pandemic started in the western world.

-While some experts predict city living will see a renaissance in the coming year, here are some of the top cities and areas seeing a real estate boom in 2021 — so much, that many are selling above asking price.
+While some experts predict city living will see a renaissance in the coming year, here are some of the top cities and areas seeing a real estate boom and best cities for real estate investment in 2021 — so much, that many are selling above asking price.

 Many New Yorkers are moving to Miami, especially Miami Beach.
 This boom is fueled by outdoor activity and sunny weather, more than usual.
 Miami Beach is where some of the most expensive homes are based, valued at upward of $10M, including the nearby islands of Indian Creek (a private residential island for multi-millionaires) and Star Island, a celebrity favorite along Biscayne Bay.
 It also is seeing a boom in Coconut Grove.